 Summative assessment is the process of gathering of data on student learning, based on specific assessment criteria, at the conclusion of a course, unit, field experience, or program.

 - Is this course or program of appropriate quality and value?

 - Is this course or program worthy of public investment or support?

 - Should this program be expanded, maintained, cut back, or eliminated?

 - Should we support proposed changes to this course or program?

 A summative assessment provides an overall snapshot of what students have learned at the end of a course or program.
 The purpose is to document student learning for transcripts, employers, legislators, and other external audiences.
-Students may not receive feedback on their performance other than possibly an overall grade or score.
-(Adapted from Assessing Student Learning, Linda Suskie, 2004).
+Students may not receive feedback on their performance other than an overall grade or score.

-In Wisconsin, summative assessment results are collected in over 349 programs to ensure graduates have the technical skills needed by employers.
+In Wisconsin technical colleges, summative assessment results are collected in programs to ensure graduates have the technical skills needed by employers.

 Definitions adapted from Assessing Student Learning, Linda Suskie, 2004.